L2RU: a Structured State Space Model with prescribed L2-bound: The L2RU model

+The proof of Theorem~\ref{thm:param} is provided in~\cite{massai_free_2025}.
+The relevant consequence for this paper is that $\psi_\gamma$ covers almost all square LTI systems satisfying the prescribed $\mc L_2$-bound, including systems whose actual gain is arbitrarily close to $\gamma$.
+This makes $\psi_\gamma$ the expressive, non-conservative core of L2RU.

-\begin{rem} The parametrization $\psi_{\gamma}$ requires computing the spectral norm of an $n \times n$ symmetric matrix (see~\eqref{eq:beta}), an operation with complexity $O(n^3)$ that may become impractical for large $n$.
-In such cases, efficient approximation methods such as the power iteration algorithm can be employed to estimate the spectral norm with arbitrary precision.
-Alternatively, one may resort to upper bounds based on the Frobenius norm or the Gershgorin Circle Theorem.
-However, as shown in the proof of Theorem~\ref{thm:param}, these approximations compromise the completeness of $\psi_{\gamma}$.
+\begin{rem} The parametrization $\psi_\gamma$ requires computing the spectral norm of an $n\times n$ symmetric matrix; see~\eqref{eq:beta}.
+This has complexity $O(n^3)$ and may become expensive for large $n$.
+Approximation methods such as power iteration can be used in practice, while upper bounds based on the Frobenius norm or Gershgorin disks are also possible.
+These approximations preserve the prescribed bound but generally sacrifice the completeness of the exact construction. \end{rem}